-An example of a single 10 Hz lidar snapshot is shown in Fig. 2.
-We define a local coordinate 228 system $x = X - \bar{X}$ where (\bar{X}, \bar{Y}) are the mean location of the UAS during the hover.
-From the 229 georectified image, a rough but not whitecapping sea surface is visible with short wavelengths ≈ 1 m that ride on top of the longer sea and swell.
-The Velodyne Ultra lidar beams are largely 231 oriented along the $\pm x$ direction, also approximately the direction of wave propagation, and lidar 232 returns are largely concentrated at $|y| \le 2$ m.
-The number of lidar returns at this offshore 233 location was significantly less than farther onshore due to the lack of breaking waves and increased water clarity at this cross-shore location (divers reported 6 m visibility 2 days later).
-Lidar returns 235 indicate that the sea surface η varies spatially at ± 0.5 m at a range of scales.
-236 the same sampling region width.
-We estimate lidar return statistics and sea-surface elevation and slopes as a function of R, which varies from 0.4 m to 2.4 m in 0.2 m increments.
-An example of sampling regions is shown in Fig. 2 with radii of $R = \{0.4, 1, 2.4\}$ m.
-The number of lidar returns within a sampling region, defined as $N_p(t;R)$, is higher for larger R (Fig. 2).
-We define two types of averaging.
-The first is averaging over the lidar returns within the sample region, denoted by $\langle \dots \rangle$.
-The second is a time-average over the 692 s of the UAS hover, denoted by an overbar.
-Thus $\overline{\langle \eta \rangle}$ is equal to zero.
+An example of a single 10-Hz lidar snapshot is shown in Fig. 2.
+We define a local coordinate system $x = X - \overline{X}$ where $(\overline{X}, \overline{Y})$ are the mean location of the UAS during the hover.
+From the georectified image, a rough but not whitecapping sea surface is visible with short wavelengths ≈ 1 m that ride on top of the longer sea and swell.
+The Velodyne Ultra lidar beams are largely oriented along the $\pm x$ direction, also approximately the direction of wave propagation, and lidar returns are largely concentrated at $|y| \le 2$ m.
+The number of lidar returns at this offshore location was significantly less than farther onshore due to the lack of breaking waves and increased water clarity at this cross-shore location (divers reported 6-m visibility 2 days later).
+Lidar returns indicate that the sea surface η varies spatially at ± 0.5 m at a range of scales.

-3. Lidar Data Processing and Return Statistics
+3. Lidar data processing and return statistics